July 2026 - July 2028

 Description

-The University of Iowa Hospitals & Clinics is a nationally recognized academic medical center that provides services from board-certified physicians in more than 200 specialties.
-The medical center is nationally ranked in 4 adult and 7 pediatric specialties by U.S. News & World Report.
+The University of Iowa Health Care is a nationally recognized academic medical center that is nationally ranked in 3 adult and 9 pediatric specialties by U.S. News & World Report.
 The hospital serves the role of a comprehensive health care center, receiving referrals for specialty care from physicians around the country.

 Components